seanpm2001/SeansLifeArchive_Images_TinyTower/tiny tower/2023/09_September/13/README.md

 ## Counter

-I have not played Tiny Tower in `958` days (as of 2023, Tuesday, September 12th at 11:59:59:99 pm, as I haven't played since 2021, January 27th) [double checked on 2023, Tuesday, July 25th with this source (DuckDuckGo)](https://duckduckgo.com/?t=ffab&q=days+since+January+27th+2021&ia=answer)
+I have not played Tiny Tower in `959` days (as of 2023, Wednesday, September 13th at 11:59:59:99 pm, as I haven't played since 2021, January 27th) [double checked on 2023, Tuesday, July 25th with this source (DuckDuckGo)](https://duckduckgo.com/?t=ffab&q=days+since+January+27th+2021&ia=answer)

 ***